Using Speedflex HDI to document stacks with coated and uncoated areas

 Including controlled impedance structures

-This example creates controlled impedance structures in both coated and uncoated areas: the uncoated areas use Surface Microstrip structures and in the coated areas Coated Microstrip structures, shown in Speedflex HDI's controlled impedance tab pane below.
+This example creates controlled impedance structures in both coated and uncoated areas: the uncoated areas use Surface Microstrip structures and in the coated areas Coated Microstrip structures, shown in Speedstack HDI's controlled impedance tab pane below.

 Surface microstrip